 I don’t blame my parents.
 I don’t blame any Indian woman’s parents.
 Our parents mean well.

 We’ve all heard their sheepish defence for the restrictions they place.
 We trust you.
 We don’t trust the world.

 And they’re right.
 Bangalore reminded us – as other cities, other incidents, other headlines have reminded us month after month – that, for an Indian woman, this isn’t a world worth trusting.

 It could be, if Indian boys were raised with even half as much deliberation as daughters in India are subject to.
 Half as much instruction, restriction, caution.
 But the freedoms in an Indian boy’s upbringing are absolute.
-Since sexual assault isn’t a daily threat to boys, it isn’t even brought up.
+Since sexual assault isn’t seriously considered a daily threat to boys, it isn’t even brought up.